01 of 06

 The first step is to knit the base triangles.
 You will need yarn and corresponding knitting needles.Continue to 2 of 6 below.

 Casting on for Entrelac Knitting

 For this tutorial, you'll cast on 24 stitches.
-To work entrelac in a different size, determine how many stitches you want each triangle or square to be (in this case it's 8) and multiply by how many of them you want across the row (in this case 3).
+To work entrelac in a different size, determine how many stitches you want each triangle or square to be (in this case it's eight) and multiply by how many of them you want across the row (in this case, three).

-Some instructions suggest using a particular cast-on technique (commonly the knit or cable cast ons) for entrelac, but I've tried different cast ons and don't find there's much difference, so long as you remember to cast on loosely.Continue to 2 of 5 below.
+Some instructions suggest using a particular cast-on technique (commonly the knit or cable cast ons) for entrelac.
+But there isn't much difference between methods, so long as you remember to cast on loosely.Continue to 3 of 6 below.